SathyaNeom/GIS_Project/docs/TEST_IMPLEMENTATION_SUMMARY.md

 ## Conclusion

-The Electronic Services Android application now has **enterprise-grade test coverage** with over 200 comprehensive tests implementing industry best practices.
+The GPS Device Project Android application now has **enterprise-grade test coverage** with over 200 comprehensive tests implementing industry best practices.
 All layers (Domain, Data, Presentation, and UI) have been thoroughly tested with clear, maintainable, and well-documented tests.
 Additionally, a comprehensive test reporting setup has been implemented, including coverage